 All F-1 international students will be required to attend an international student orientation session at the beginning and ending of each semester.
 The orientation session will inform and remind students of general international regulations that may affect their stay in the United States.

 In order for international students to maintain a valid F-1 Visa status, the following conditions must be met:

 - Maintain a valid passport at all times.

-- Attend the university that the United States Citizenship and Immigration Services (USCIS) has authorized you to attend by stamping your I-20 when you entered the U.S., or by being notified of your transfer to another school.
+- Attend the University that the United States Citizenship and Immigration Services (USCIS) have authorized you to attend by stamping your I-20 when you entered the U.S., or by being notified of your transfer to another school.